-- 1. Any conviction or adjudication other than acquittal for violent crimes and felonies in all states, including but not limited to: criminal homicide, manslaughter, armed robbery, assault, arson, etc. within the last 10 years. - 2.
+- 1. Any conviction or adjudication other than acquittal for violent crimes and felonies in any state, including but not limited to: criminal homicide, manslaughter, armed robbery, assault, arson, etc. within the last 10 years. - 2.
 Any conviction or adjudication other than acquittal, which involved injury or potential injury to a person or property within the last 5 years. - 3.
-Any conviction or adjudication other than acquittal for non-violent crimes, the severity or existence of crime vary from state to state including, but not limited to: other simple assaults, forgery, fraud, embezzlement, weapons, etc. within the last 3 years. - 4.
-Any conviction or adjudication other than acquittal for the sale, distribution or manufacture of any controlled or illegal substance within the past 5 years. - 5.
-Any conviction or adjudication other than acquittal involving illegal use or possession of any controlled or illegal substance within the last 5 years. - 6.
+Any conviction or adjudication other than acquittal for non-violent crimes, the severity or existence of crime vary from state to state including, but not limited to: other simple assaults, forgery, fraud, embezzlement, weapons, etc. within the last 3 years.

+- 4. Any conviction or adjudication other than acquittal for the sale, distribution or manufacture of any controlled or illegal substance within the past 10 years. - 5.
+Any conviction or adjudication other than acquittal involving illegal use or possession of any controlled or illegal substance within the last 3 years. - 6.
 Any current illegal user or addict of a controlled or illegal substance. - 7.
-Any act, which results in the person's tenancy constituting a threat to the health or safety of other individuals, possible substantial physical damage to the property of others, or interfere with the peaceful and quiet enjoyment of the premises. - 8.
+Any act, which results in the person's tenancy constituting a potential threat to the health or safety of other individuals, possible substantial physical damage to the property of others, or interfere with the peaceful and quiet enjoyment of the premises. - 8.
 Any conviction or adjudication other than acquittal, for any sexual offense. - 9.
-Registration on any sex offender registry. - 10.
-Any conviction or adjudication other than acquittal, which involved bodily harm to a child. - 11.
-Any conviction or adjudication other than acquittal, for domestic violence, dating violence, sexual assault or stalking, unless otherwise protected pursuant to the Violence Against Women Act. - 12.
-Eviction for Drug Related Criminal Activity from federally assisted housing for drug related criminal activity within the last 3 years. - 13.
-Alcohol abuse or pattern of abuse, of alcohol interferes with the health, safety or right to peaceful enjoyment of the premises by other residents. - 14.
-Any applicant convicted of more than 3 felonies of any kind, within 15 years of the application.
+Registration on any state sex offender registry. - 10.
+Any conviction or adjudication other than acquittal, for domestic violence, dating violence, sexual assault or stalking, unless otherwise protected pursuant to the Violence Against Women Act within the last 5 years. - 11.
+Eviction for Drug Related Criminal Activity from federally assisted housing for drug related criminal activity within the last 3 years. - 12.
+Alcohol abuse or pattern of abuse, of alcohol interferes with the health, safety or right to peaceful enjoyment of the premises by other residents. - 13.
+Any applicant convicted of more than 3 unrelated felonies or misdemeanors of any kind, within 10 years of the application or 3 unrelated misdemeanors within 5 years of the application.

-to screen applicants, residents and household members for criminal history, and to reject applications or terminate the leases of residents, if it is determined that current or past criminal activity of an applicant, resident or household member may indicate a present threat to the health, safety, or right to peaceful enjoyment by other residents, property management staff or persons residing in the immediate vicinity of the facility.
+It is the policy of to screen applicants, residents and household members for criminal history, and to reject applications or terminate the leases of residents, if it is determined that current or past criminal activity of an applicant, resident or household member may indicate a present threat to the health, safety, or right to peaceful enjoyment by other residents, property management staff or persons residing in the immediate vicinity of the facility.